artymiz/cmpt433-metronome-project/spi-prototype/progress.md

 - It is critical that Memory write command and NOP command are outside of the for loop, otherwise it will repeatedly draw the first 5 lines instead of drawing half the screen.

+- Data can only be overwritten: if you send an empty data write command it will not clear memory.
+- Data does not persist after power disconnected, or after HW reset.

+- Data is drawn as it is being sent: it's not like it gets stored in a buffer and updated when the NOP command is sent.